| Soil StructureAll the effects of soil forming processes, weathering, translocation

 spatial arrangement.
 In describing soil structure, we refer to

+soil 'peds' and soil fragments or 'clods'.
 Soil peds are natural, relatively permanent aggregates, separated

 from each other by voids or natural surfaces of weakness.
 Peds